Cultural Affairs Office

 Immediate actions include publicly releasing the findings and providing them to all future artist selection panels.
 Long-term actions include ongoing reporting of demographic statistics with the Annual Civic Art Report, engaging HAA's Civic Art Committee, developing pathways for underrepresented artists, and establishing trust with those communities.

 Houston Arts Alliance is a local arts, and culture organization whose principle work is to implement the City of Houston's vision, values, and goals for its arts grantmaking and civic art investments.
-HAA's work is conducted through contracts with the Mayor's Office of Cultural Affairs.
+HAA's work is conducted through contracts with The Mayor's Office of Cultural Affairs.

 The Mayor's Office of Cultural Affairs released the Equity Review in conjunction with its Annual Civic Art Report to Mayor and City Council.
 The reports are available on the Civic Art Program webpage https://www.houstontx.gov/culturalaffairs/civicartprogram.html.

-For more information about COVID-19 related emergency funds or the Mayor's Office of Cultural Affairs, visit houstontx.gov/culturalaffairs.
+For more information about COVID-19 related emergency funds or The Mayor's Office of Cultural Affairs, visit houstontx.gov/culturalaffairs.
 You can also follow MOCA on Facebook and Instagram @HoustonMOCA.